samarth8765/Notes/Docker/Docker.md

      i -> interactive mode
      t -> terminal
 ```
-- To check servie is start or not
+- To check service is start or not
 ```
     - systemctl status docker
 ```